sylabs/singularityce-community/roadmap.md

 * **Instance Stats** - Enable monitoring of instance resource usage via cgroups.
 Initial work by vsoch has been done at https://github.com/sylabs/singularity/pull/784.
 Remaining tasks to make this more broadly applicable at https://github.com/sylabs/singularity/issues/785

+* **PEM / x509 signing & verification** - Allow containers to be signed and verified using PEM keypairs, and x509 certificates.
+See https://github.com/sylabs/singularity/issues/1095

 ## 4.0 Features

 SingularityCE 4.0 is targeted for release in May 2022.